davibelo/c-_from_beginner_to_beyond/02-Fundamentals/00-C++_Structure.md

     return 0;
 }
 ```
+> #undef directive can be used to undefine macro

 ## Macros with arguments
 We can also pass arguments to macros.
 Macros defined with arguments works similarly as functions.
 Let us understand this with a program: